Venkat-Gorla/redis-cache-service-py/README.md

 - The first requester acquires the lock and triggers the backend fetch.
 - All other concurrent requests for the same key await the same lock.
-- Once the result is fetched and cached, all waiting requests are served from cache immediately.
+- Once the result is fetched and cached, all waiting requests are served from the cache immediately.

 This eliminates duplicate backend fetches and prevents stampedes.